lucasvillefort/lucasvillefort/README.md

 <h3 align="left">Sobre:</h3>
 <p>
 👋 Hello, fellow developer!
-I'm [Lucas Villefort], and I have an unbridled passion for programming and web development.
+I'm [Lucas Villefort], and I have an unbridled passion for programming, data science, AI and ML.

 💻 I've been tinkering with code since I can remember, and it's not just a job for me – it's a way of life.
 I find joy in bringing ideas to life through elegant and functional code, and I'm constantly exploring new technologies and tools to stay on the cutting edge.